-Even thinking about it makes families feel terribly guilty, especially when they’ve promised to never put their older adult in a nursing home.
+Even thinking about it can make someone feel terribly guilty, especially when they’ve promised to never put their older adult in a nursing home.

 3 top questions help you decide on a move to assisted living

-The changes can creep up on you, but now is the time to take a fresh, honest look at your situation.
+The changes can creep up on you, so now is the time to take a fresh, honest look at your situation.

 2. Does your senior need specialized care?

 You’re not a medical professional and it’s simply impossible for one person to be on duty 24 hours a day, 7 days a week.

-For example, if your senior’s dementia causes them to wander constantly (even at night), consider a memory care community where trained staff and a specially-designed environment can keep them safe at all hours.
+For example, if your older adult’s dementia causes them to wander constantly (even at night), consider a memory care community where trained staff and a specially-designed environment can keep them safe at all hours.

 3. Do you feel resentful, emotionally drained, or chronically tired?

-If you’re in such a negative place, it’s not possible to care for your senior in the calm and positive manner they need.
+If you’re in such a negative place, it’s not possible to care for your older adult in the calm and positive manner they need.

-Benefits of assisted living
+Consider the benefits of assisted living

 You’ll also be able to go back to being their companion and advocate rather than being focused on their physical care.

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team